hanumgf/y1oing-music_Bot/README.md

       # await self.tree.sync()
       ```

-Restart the bot, and slash commands will be available instantly on your test server.
-Remember to revert these changes for production.
+Restart the bot, and slash commands will be available immediately on your test server.

 ---